Siddu-06-0405/IDT_Project_sem2/README.md

-# Project Title
+# E-Commerce Project for Water Consevation

-Description of your project.

-## Preview
+This project is done for making a communication barrier between <br>
+NGO's and Industries

+## You can see the preview of this site

 [![Preview](https://img.shields.io/badge/Preview-green?style=for-the-badge&logo=github)](https://siddu-06-0405.github.io/IDT_Project_sem2/home.html)